CartoDB/cartodb/CONTRIBUTING.md

 CartoDB.js documentation is located in ```doc/API.md```.
 That file is the content that appears in [CartoDB platform documentation](http://docs.cartodb.com/cartodb-platform/cartodb-js.html).
 Just follow the instructions described in [contributing code](#contributing-code) and after accepting your pull request, we will make it appear online :).

+## Submitting contributions

+You will need to sign a Contributor License Agreement (CLA) before making a submission.
+[Learn more here](https://cartodb.com/contributing).